 Instant #1 New York Times bestseller, The Great Alone by Kristin Hannah, was a book that moved me deeply.
-This is a summary and review of The Great Alone with discussion questions and other inspiration from this popular, mesmerizing and gut-wrenching story.
+This is a plot summary and review of The Great Alone with book club questions / discussion questions and other inspiration from this popular, mesmerizing and gut-wrenching story.

 And when I started this blog, I knew I would eventually devote a post to this book, one of Kristin Hannah’s best books.
-Get inspired by The Great Alone below.
+Get inspired by Kristin Hannah’s Alaska book below.

 About Kristin Hannah